slviajero/tinybasic/examples/00tutorial/README.md

 table.bas: inputting data with INPUT, FOR NEXT loops, formatted printing using #8

-random.bas: use of the memory array @(), conditional expressions IF THEN, random numbers RND
+random.bas: use of the memory array @(), conditional expressions IF, random numbers RND

+sort.bas: use of the memory array @(), conditional expression IF GOTO